Our Private Dining Experience With The Emperor's Master Chef!

 JAPAN

-Climbing Mt Fuji in Japan was really special, and when you’re young, and your body and lungs are full of life, it was easy.
+Climbing Mt Fuji in Japan was really special, and when you’re young, and your body and lungs are full of life, it’s easy.

 Mount Fuji is an active stratovolcano located on the Japanese island of Honshu, with a summit elevation of 3,776.24 m.
 It is the tallest mountain in Japan, the second-highest volcano located on an island in Asia, and seventh-highest peak of an island on Earth.
 Mount Fuji last erupted from 1707 to 1708.
 Wikipedia

-When we were not hiking on the different trails, we were picked up at the hotel and driven there by a private chauffeur. we visited many of Dad’s Factories Meals were served to all of us while Dad and his team continued to work.
+When not hiking on the different trails, we were picked up at the hotel and driven there by a private chauffeur.
+We visited many of Dad’s Factories.
+Meals were served to all of us while Dad and his team continued to work.
 The hours of work he put in daily were unreal; he was relentless in his path to perfection.

-Each of the factories we spent time in had a special way they treated and honoured Dad.
-I was In Awe.
+Each factory we visited had a special way of treating and honouring Dad.
+I was in awe.

 Today, the market size of Pachinko parlors is roughly 7500, which is less than half of the 18,250 back in 1997 when the number of parlors was at its peak.
 The revenue at its prime was close to $300 billion US Dollars.
 That is bigger than Macau, Las Vegas NV, and Singapore combined.
 No wonder it is addiction at its worst.